geraldmc/geraldmc.github.io/_posts/2016-07-14-simple-luigi.md

 DEBUG: Checking if SecondTask() is complete
 DEBUG: Checking if FirstTask() is complete
-INFO: Informed scheduler that task SecondTask has status PENDING
+INFO: Informed scheduler that SecondTask PENDING
-INFO: Informed scheduler that task FirstTask has status PENDING
+INFO: Informed scheduler that FirstTask PENDING
 INFO: Done scheduling tasks
 INFO: Running Worker with 1 processes
 DEBUG: Asking scheduler for work...